-The past, present, & future of document processing
+The past, present, & future of data processing services

-We’re going to take a short trip back in time to look at the history and evolution of document processing.
+We’re going to take a short trip back in time to look at the history and evolution of data processing services.
 Then we’ll look into the future to see how the digitization of data capture solutions can benefit companies like yours.

 Data processing services